 It looks like our fishing technique is improving, slowly but surely.
+I’ve recently bought the new Penn Battle ii reel and I think that might be helping!
 Yesterday afternoon we reeled in 3 Mahi-Mahi.
 One was a keeper at 20″.
 Not huge but enough for a meal for us all.
+To be honest, I have been reading a lot of articles containing fishing tips on websites like CatchandFillet.com so I am not surprised that my technique has got better.
+Improving your fishing technique is all about learning new skills and putting them into practice after all.

 Last night during dinner the breeze camp up and we started moving along at a good clip of 8 knots.
 After dinner Brady and I went to the stern to pull in the gear for the night.
 We were delighted to find 2 Yellow Fin Tuna as we reeled the lines in.
 We must not have heard the strike alarm go off (beer cans tied to the lines).
 We filleted both on the spot and within minutes were enjoying the freshest Yellow Fin sashimi available on the planet.
 The flesh was warm and the most incredible tasting treat one could hope for, without even a hint of fishy smell.
 Looks like we’ll be rolling sushi for lunch today!